TcmExtensions/TcmValidation/README.md

         </appSettings>
     </configuration>

-Additionally for the native !CodeMesh JVM versions, the utility also displays which JVM is actually used:
+Additionally for the native CodeMesh JVM versions, the utility also displays which JVM is actually used:

     CodeMesh using Java: C:\Program Files\Java\jre6\bin\server\jvm.dll